michaeljsteel/NumBAT/docs/source/theory.rst

 Equivalent forms of equations
 -----------------------------------

-TODO: show forms without the normalisation energies and with cubic style effective area.
+   - TODO: show forms without the normalisation energies and with cubic style effective area.

-Compare to some fiber literature and the hydrodynamic reprn.
+   - Compare to some fiber literature and the hydrodynamic reprn.

+   - Connect to optical forces picture